Sparse Equidistribution of Geometric Invariants of Real Quadratic Fields

-Let $\BB_2^{\hol}(\Gamma_0(q))$ be an orthogonal basis of weight $2$ and level $q$ holomorphic cusp forms normalised so that the first Fourier coefficient of each cusp form is $1$; note that these are all newforms since there are \emph{no} cusp forms of weight $2$ and level $1$.
+Let $\BB_2^{\hol}(\Gamma_0(q))$ be the orthogonal basis of weight $2$ and level $q$ holomorphic cusp forms of level $q$ consisting of Hecke eigenforms normalised so that the first Fourier coefficient of each cusp form is $1$; note that these are all newforms since there are no cusp forms of weight $2$ and level $1$.
 For each $h\in \BB_2^{\hol}(\Gamma_0(q))$,

 defines a real-valued closed $1$-form.
 We denote by $\omega_h^\pm\in H^1(X_0(q),\R)$ the associated cohomology class.
 It follows by dimensional considerations that

 is a basis for $H^1(X_0(q),\R)$.
 We denote by